OhioBWC - Basics: (Policy library) - File

 A. Eligibility cycle: The eligibility cycle applies to previous grant recipients who may be eligible to receive up to $40,000 per eligibility cycle.
 The eligibility cycle is three years.
 The eligibility cycle start date is determined by the date of the earliest grant warrant.

-B. Fast track grants: Applications for specific equipment that has been evaluated and proven to reduce risk and is likely to have a significant impact on eliminating future injuries.
+B. Fast track grants: Applications for specific equipment where there is high risk for injuries and illnesses, and the specific equipment is likely to have a significant impact on eliminating future injuries and illnesses.

-C. Grant Agreement: A one-year contract for matching funds for safety equipment from the BWC to an employer.
-The one-year period begins the date the purchased equipment is implemented and ends the date the employer’s one-year case study has been received and approved, in writing, by BWC.
+C. Grant Agreement: A one-year contract between BWC and an employer for matching funds to purchase safety equipment.
+The one-year period begins the date the purchased equipment is implemented and ends the date the employer’s one-year case study has been received and approved by BWC.

-D. Post assessment: An evaluation of the risk associated with a task after the equipment has been implemented.
+D. Post-assessment: An evaluation of the risk associated with a task after the equipment has been implemented.
 The type of assessment is based on the risk being addressed by the equipment implemented.
 The assessment may include safety, ergonomic, or industrial hygiene evaluations.
+Post assessments will be done for 25% of the approved applications based on random selection.

-E. Post report: A review of the newly purchased and implemented equipment by a BWC representative.
-The report shall include a description of the equipment to include the make, model, serial number, and color if applicable.
+E. Post-report: A review of the newly purchased and implemented equipment by a BWC representative.
+The report shall include a description of the equipment to include the make, model, serial number, and if applicable, color.
+Post reports will be done for twenty-five percent (25%) of the approved applicants based on random selection.

 F. Pre-assessment: An evaluation of risk hazards associated with the task to be addressed by the equipment.
 The type of assessment is based on the risk addressed by the grant application.
-The pre-assessment may include safety, ergonomic or industrial hygiene evaluations.
+The pre-assessment must include at least one safety, ergonomic, or industrial hygiene evaluation.

 G. Pre-report: An application checklist used to observe and evaluate the task and area where the equipment will be used.